Recycling plastics – what the numbers mean

 2 – HDPE or High Density Polyethylene

 You can find HDPE in both rigid and soft plastic forms.
 It’s a very common plastic, and in the rigid form is usually white or coloured, and is used for milk bottles, shampoo bottles and cleaning products.
 Yarra accepts HDPE bottles only, which are recycled into more bottles or bags.
 As a soft plastic, HDPE is found in freezer bags, plastic bags, and other plastic food packaging.
-These soft plastics can be recycled at your local supermarket using the REDcycle bins.

 3 – PVC or Polyvinyl Chloride

 This stuff is everywhere – pipes, toys, furniture and packaging.
 It’s difficult to recycle and contains harmful chemicals.

 4 – LDPE or Low Density Polyethylene

 This is usually a soft, flexible plastic that’s used for different kinds of wrapping, bread bags, produce bags and bin bags.

 5 – PP or Polypropylene